bacelar/jasmin/DesignDoc.md

 would not be able to use it to operate on two domains of different sizes.
-On the upside, it would be much simpler to implement (e.g. the compiler won't need to manage the cloning and renaming needed to support multiple instances of some definition...).
+On the upside, it would be much simpler to implement (e.g. the compiler won't need to manage the cloning and renaming needed to support multiple instances of the same parametric definition...).

 If we consider that allowing a single definition of each symbol is too restrictive, then we need to devise a mechanism to allow access to